lucfreelance/cali-vip-tours/content/en/contact.md

 ---
 title: Contact
-featured_image: ""
+featured_image: "/images/_contact-main.jpg"
 omit_header_text: true
-description: We'd love to hear from you
+description: We'd love to hear from you At the heart of Cali VIP Tours, we find an overflowing passion to uncover the treasures of our city.
+If you would to explore every corner of Cali, contact us for guide and plans.
 type: page
 menu: main
 ---

-This is the contact page for.
+#### This is the contact page,

-This is an example of a custom shortcode that you can put right into your content.
-You will need to add a form action to the shortcode to make it work.
-Check out [Formspree](https://formspree.io/) por un simple, servicio de libre forma.

 {{< form-contact action="https://example.com"  >}}

+Check out [Formspree](https://formspree.io/) for a simple, online form.

+Cali VIP Tours is a project dedicated to showcasing the essence of Cali in a unique way.

+Contact us for further information for assistance and booking.

+{{< whatsapp url="https://wa.me/573175006706?text=Hello%20/%20Hola%20" >}}Contact us{{< /whatsapp >}}
+{{< whatsapp url="https://wa.me/573175006706?text=Hello%20/%20Hola%20" >}}Book with us{{< /whatsapp >}}